-Dr Vivian Rincon-Florez Bananas are the fourth most important food crop worldwide, surpassed only by crops such as rice, maize and wheat.
-The production, consumption and trade can be greatly affected by pests and mainly fungal diseases such as Sigatoka leaf spot and Fusarium wilt.
-The spread of the Fusarium wilt race 1 in the last century led to the replacement of Gros Michel by Cavendish variety, which is resistant to this particular race.
-However, new pathogens strains are constantly emerging, such as the tropical race 4 (TR4) which has been devastating banana plantations after invasion.
-The origins of diversity in fungal pathogens usually stem from sexual reproduction and the objective of the project you will be involved in is to gain knowledge concerning the genetic mechanisms that create diversity in Fusarium oxysporum f.sp. cubense and Pseudocercospora musae, the causal agents of Fusarium wilt and yellow Sigatoka, respectively.
-The specific aims of this study are:

-1) to obtain cultures and DNA from banana fungal pathogens, 2) to screen isolates of banana fungal pathogens for the presence of mating type sequences, 3) evaluate whether mating type genes are transcribed during vegetative growth.

-- Dr Lilia Costa Carvalhais, l.carvalhais@uq.edu.au 0426 197 372 - Associate Advisor: Prof Andre Drenth, a.drenth@uq.edu.au +61 7 344 32460 - Associate Advisor: Dr Alistair McTaggart, a.mctaggart@uq.edu.au - Associate Advisor: Dr Vivian Rincon-Florez, v.rinconflorez@uq.edu.au x32454

-Location Ecosciences Precinct, Dutton Park
+CHS 1 1) Sex in banana fungi Project Bananas are the fourth most important food crop worldwide, surpassed only by Dr Lilia crops such as rice, maize and wheat.
+The production, consumption and trade can Costa be greatly affected by pests and mainly fungal diseases such as Sigatoka leaf spot Carvalhais and Fusarium wilt.
+The spread of the Fusarium wilt race 1 in the last century led to the replacement of Gros Michel by Cavendish variety, which is resistant to this Prof Andre particular race.
+However, new pathogens strains are constantly emerging, such as Drenth the tropical race 4 (TR4) which has been devastating banana plantations after invasion.
+The origins of diversity in fungal pathogens usually stem from sexual Dr Alistair reproduction and the objective of the project you will be involved in is to gain McTaggart knowledge concerning the genetic mechanisms that create diversity in Fusarium oxysporum f.sp. cubense and Pseudocercospora musae, the causal agents of Dr Vivian Fusarium wilt and yellow Sigatoka, respectively.
+The specific aims of this study are: Rincon-1) to obtain cultures and DNA from banana fungal pathogens, 2) to screen isolates Florez of banana fungal pathogens for the presence of mating type sequences, 3) evaluate whether mating type genes are transcribed during vegetative growth.
+Advisor(s) Dr Lilia Costa Carvalhais, l.carvalhais@uq.edu.au 0426 197 372 contact Associate Advisor: Prof Andre Drenth, a.drenth@ug.edu.au +61 7 344 32460 Associate Advisor: Dr Alistair McTaggart, a.mctaggart@uq.edu.au Associate Advisor: Dr Vivian Rincon-Florez, v.rinconflorez@ug.edu.au x32454 Location Ecosciences Precinct, Dutton Park Webpage https://qaafi.uq.edu.au/profile/3177/lilia-costa-carvalhais Useful Microbiology/Genetics majors

-Webpage https://qaafi.uq.edu.au/profile/3177/lilia-costa-carvalhais

-Useful majors Microbiology/Genetics